Clay Wildfire Lawyers

 The Park Fire (2024)

 The Park Fire spread serious destruction throughout Butte and Tehama Counties in California.
-Initial containment efforts were unsuccessful, leading this wildfire to grow to almost 430,000 acres and the largest of the 2024 fire season.
+Initial containment efforts were unsuccessful, leading this wildfire to grow to almost 430,000 acres.
+It also resulted in the destruction of 713 structures and damage to 57 others, resulting in widespread evacuations and the temporary shutdown of Lassen Volcanic National Park.

 Palisades Fire (2025)